Overview & Facts

 MCCC offers 65 associate degree programs and numerous credit and noncredit certificate programs.

 MCCC degrees and courses transfer to numerous senior colleges through transfer agreements.
-Students can also enroll in a dual admissions program, which guarantees transfer into the junior year at six New Jersey colleges — Rutgers, Rider, The College of New Jersey, Montclair, NJIT and Thomas Edison.
+Students can also enroll in a dual admissions program, which guarantees transfer admission to five New Jersey colleges — Rutgers, Rider, The College of New Jersey, Montclair, and NJIT.”

 Courses are available all year through flexible scheduling on two campuses during the day, evening and weekend, and through MercerOnline distance learning.
 Students may attend full- or part-time.